sefinehtesfa34/ICog-Labs/README.md

 # ICog-Labs
-I have officially joined icog labs internship program since January 2022
+I have officially joined icog labs internship program since January 2022.<br>

-# Sefineh Tesfa
+# Sefineh Tesfa<br>

-# Feb 4 - 11,2022
+# Feb 4 - 11,2022<br>

-<h1>.</h1> I have completed Introduction to Deep Learning with Pytorch, Udacity
+I have completed Introduction to Deep Learning with Pytorch, Udacity.<br>
-<h1>.</h1> I have been learning transfer learning using pytorch.
+I have been learning transfer learning using pytorch.<br>
-<h1>.</h1> I have practiced on image classification by using MNIST and FashionMNIST datasets
+I have practiced on image classification by using MNIST and FashionMNIST datasets.<br>
-<h1>.</h1> I have spent lots of time understanding the scene behind Neural Network, Just the detailed concept, not much more about the programming aspects.
+I have spent lots of time understanding the scene behind Neural Network, Just the detailed concept, not much more about the programming aspects.<br>
- <h1>.</h1>Web scraping by using BeautifulSoup and requests module in python
+Web scraping by using BeautifulSoup and requests module in python.<br>
 # Feb 11 - 26,2022
-Just practicing i.e Transfer learning by using Pre Trained deep learning models like VGG16, resnet.
+Just practicing i.e Transfer learning by using Pre Trained deep learning models like VGG16, resnet. <br>
-Problem solving in LeetCode.com and HackerRank.com online problem solving challenge platforms Watching youtube videos that are related to Deep Learning
+Problem solving in LeetCode.com and HackerRank.com online problem solving challenge platforms.<br>
+Watching youtube videos that are related to Deep Learning. <br>

-# Feb 26 - 28, 2022
+# Feb 26 - 28, 2022<br>
-<strong>.</strong> Recommendation system using pytorch in python
+Recommendation system using pytorch in python. <br>
-<strong>.</strong> Collaborative filtering and Content based filtering
+Collaborative filtering and Content based filtering.<br>
-<h1>.</h1> User-based filtering and Item based filtering
+User-based filtering and Item based filtering.<br>
-<h1>.</h1> I have been practicing recommendation system with Neural Network  by using MovieLens dataset and Pytorch low level API
+I have been practicing recommendation system with Neural Network  by using MovieLens dataset and Pytorch low level API.<br>
-<h1>.</h1> I have been studying about Docker and WordPress<br>
+I have been studying about Docker and WordPress.<br>

 # March 2-3, 2022
-Recommender System Using Amazon Reviews
+Recommender System Using Amazon Reviews.<br>
-Model-based collaborative filtering system
+Model-based collaborative filtering system.<br>